-Dr. Coppelson has done research and trained extensively in the evaluation and surgical treatment of the jaws.
+Dr. Coppelson has published research and trained extensively in the evaluation and surgical treatment of the jaws.
 Surgical repositioning of the jaws can have a dramatic impact on the quality of life of patients with obstructive sleep apnea and those with jaw deformities.
-Jaw deformities can significantly impact a patients ability to chew, speak, breathe, and psychological health.
+Jaw deformities can significantly impact a patients ability to chew, speak, breathe, and psychological well-being.

 Obstructive sleep apnea (OSA) is a serious and even life-threatening condition.
 The risks of undiagnosed OSA include heart attack, stroke, irregular heartbeat, high blood pressure, and decreased libido.
 In addition, OSA causes daytime drowsiness that can result in accidents, lost productivity and relationship problems.